huggingface/blog/text-to-webapp.md

 ![new_endpoint.jpg](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/153_text_to_webapp/new_endpoint.jpg)

-Once your endpoint is created you can copy the URL from [this page](https://ui.endpoints.huggingface.co):
+Once your endpoint is created, you can copy the URL from [this page](https://ui.endpoints.huggingface.co):

 ![deployed_endpoints.jpg](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/153_text_to_webapp/deployed_endpoints.jpg)

-An configure the client to use it:
+Configure the client to use it:

 ```javascript
 const hf = hfi.endpoint('** URL TO YOUR ENDPOINT **')
 ```

-can now tell the inference client to use our private endpoint, and call our model:
+You can now tell the inference client to use our private endpoint and call our model:

 ```javascript
 const { generated_text } = await hf.textGeneration({